 Still have questions about how to treat crack addiction?
 Perhaps you have your own advice on getting over crack that you want to share.
 If you do, just leave your comments and questions below, and we’ll reply back as soon as we can.

-Reference Sources: Crack & Cocaine: Just the Facts
+Reference Sources: RACK & COCAINE: Just The Facts

 NIDA: Crack Abuse